May 11, 2017

-Betting on golf is big business at American tournaments, in 1972 a betting marquee appeared for the first time on a British course, at Turnberry.
+Betting on golf is big business at American tournaments, and in 1972 a betting marquee appeared for the first time on a British course, at Turnberry.

 The bookmakers were delighted with the spectator’s response, but the golfing establishments views betting with wariness.

-A method for betting on American football basketball has been devised by American bookmakers.
+A method for betting on American football and basketball has been devised by American bookmakers.
 The bookmakers estimates the likely difference in points between the two sides; this is then added to the weaker team’s actual score for the purposes of betting.

 For instance, the bookmaker might quote Team A a 10-point favorite over Team B. This means that bettors on Team A win if their team wins by more than 10 points; bettors on Team B win if their team is beaten by fewer than 10 points.